sbt/sbt/CONTRIBUTING.md

 - Development branch: `1.x` (this is also called "master")
 - Stable branch: `1.$MINOR.x`, where `$MINOR` is current minor version (e.g. `1.1.x` during 1.1.x series)

-If you're working on a bug fix, it's a good idea to start with the `1.$MINOR.x` branch.
-Since we can always safely merge from stable to `1.x`, but not other way around.
+If you're working on a bug fix, it's a good idea to start with the `1.$MINOR.x` branch, since we can always safely merge from stable to `1.x`, but not other way around.

 ### Instruction to build all modules from source